Bradbury - Wedderburn

 Health performance in Bradbury - Wedderburn is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Bradbury-Wedderburn faces significant health challenges with common health conditions prevalent across all age groups but notably higher among older cohorts.
-Approximately 48% of its total population (~10,016 people) has private health cover, compared to the national average of 55.3%.
+Approximately 48% of the total population (~10,023 people) have private health cover, lower than the national average of 55.3%.

 The most common medical conditions are arthritis and asthma, affecting 8.9% and 8.9% of residents respectively.
-Sixty-six point six percent of residents report no medical ailments, compared to 70.3% across Greater Sydney.
-Thirteen point one percent of residents are aged 65 and over (2,727 people), lower than the 14.4% in Greater Sydney.
-Health outcomes among seniors require more attention than those for the broader population.
+However, 66.6% of residents report having no medical ailments, compared to 70.3% across Greater Sydney.
+The area has 13.1% of residents aged 65 and over (2,728 people), lower than the 14.4% in Greater Sydney.
+Health outcomes among seniors require more attention due to presenting challenges.

 Frequently Asked Questions - Health